-Seventy countries still criminalize homosexuality, and it’s not surprising that LGBTQ+ travelers are hesitant and fearful of visiting them.
-But a surprising number of LGBTQ+ travelers are afraid to be themselves whenever they travel - even in countries with progressive attitudes about sexuality and gender.
+Seventy countries still criminalize homosexuality, and it’s no surprise that LGBTQ+ travelers are hesitant and fearful of visiting them.
+But a surprising number of LGBTQ+ travelers are afraid to be themselves whenever they travel – even in countries with progressive attitudes about sexuality and gender.

-An eye-opening 1 in 3 travelers from the LGBTQ+ community fear judgment from hotel staff.
-This underscores the importance of how you and your staff meet and greet guests, but it also begs the question: how many other touch-points do LGBTQ+ guests worry about when they visit a property?
+An eye-opening 1 in 3 travelers from the LGBTQ+ community fears judgement from hotel staff.
+This underscores the importance of how you and your staff meet and greet guests, but it also begs the question: How many other touch-points do LGBTQ+ guests worry about when they visit a property?
 And what can you do to create messaging and signals to help dispel such fears?

-Queer people will be quick to recognize it as inauthentic if your efforts at attracting them are not paired with other hallmarks of inclusive hospitality.
+Queer people will be quick to recognize it as inauthentic if your efforts at attracting them aren’t paired with other hallmarks of inclusive hospitality.
 You wouldn't advertise to attract wheelchair travelers if you hadn't installed a ramp next to the stairs that lead to your property.
-Similarly, you shouldn’t strive to engage the LGBTQ+ market until you’ve trained yourself and your staff to feel comfortable engaging with and welcoming them.
+Similarly, you shouldn’t strive to engage the LGBTQ+ market until you train yourself and your staff to feel comfortable engaging with and welcoming them.

 Rethinking long-held assumptions

 When you begin the process of rethinking the guest experience to include LGBTQ+ travelers, you may find that long-held assumptions no longer make sense.
-For instance, if you have single-occupancy restrooms in your hotel lobby that are labeled male and female, but they are designed for use by one person at a time, why not relabel them to read “toilet” or “washroom”?
+For example, if you have single-occupancy restrooms in your hotel lobby that are labeled male and female, but they’re designed for use by one person at a time, why not relabel them to read “toilet” or “washroom”?

 LGBTQ+ travelers value fairness and inclusion, and you as a partner can provide it to them.
 Booking.com has joined forces with HospitableMe to offer a free Proud Hospitality training course as part of the Travel Proud Program.
 It’s designed exclusively for partners and includes a take-home toolkit for staff training, with the goal of helping partners achieve Proud Certified status.
 This is an opportunity for you to fly the flag in support of LGBTQ+ inclusivity while gaining practical insights and expanding your marketing reach to make sure every guest feels comfortable to be themselves when staying at your property.